arthurborgesdev/react-learning/README.md

 Map array method returns a new array.

-"By assigning a key attribute to each list element, React can identify modified items when the list changes.Make sure that the key attribute is a stable identifier."
+"By assigning a key attribute to each list element, React can identify modified items when the list changes.
+Make sure that the key attribute is a stable identifier."

 "A good rule of thumb is that elements inside the map() call need keys."